directus/docs/content/tutorials/4.migration/migrate-from-nuxt-content-to-directus.md

 authors:
   - name: Kevin Lewis
     title: Director, Developer Experience
+description: Learn how to move from a flat-file CMS to Directus.
 ---
 Away from my day job here at Directus I run a [free library of online content focused around core skills](https://yougotthis.io).

 Up until now, I leveraged [Nuxt Content](https://content.nuxtjs.org/), a file-based CMS, for content management.
 Nuxt Content served the project well, providing nice utilities for fetching and displaying data from a content directory in the repository.
 Being file-based, authoring used a git-based workflow, meaning content is stored as files, and changes are tracked using version control.

 ![GitHub repo showing a content directory.
 Inside, several subdirectories such as "library", "events", and "people".
 The sidebar shows further subdirectories for individual items and markdown files within them.](https://product-team.directus.app/assets/00c581bc-69f3-4f3b-a977-773f6f2dd1f8.webp)

 Recently, I've been lucky enough to bring on a team member for a few hours a week to help run the project, and while I feel at home spinning up the application locally, working in code to add and edit content, it isn't fair or reasonable to expect that of others.

 Directus is an API-driven [Headless CMS](https://directus.io/solutions/headless-cms).
 Unlike file-based CMSs like Nuxt Content, Directus separates the content from the presentation layer.
 This decoupling means that non-developers can handle content updates without needing to understand the underlying code.
 They can work in a user-friendly interface, updating content, and the website pulls data from the API to construct pages.

 Many projects start the same way as mine, and I hope sharing this journey of maturing our tooling and processes helps!

 ## Hacky Fixes With Nuxt Content